Skip to Content Top

 Consider the following list to understand a few things you can do to keep roof rats out of your house:

-Though rodent-proofing against roof rats can take a significant amount of time (especially due to the rats' great climbing ability), it is well worth the effort.
+Though rodent-proofing against roof rats can take significant time (especially due to the rats' great climbing ability), it is well worth the effort.

 How Can I Prevent Future Problems With Roof Rats?